 My first wedding here was back in 2007 on a clear and crisp January afternoon for a family that I subsequently also photographed their other daughter's wedding the following year.
-Now, over 16 years later and with more than 50 events at this location under my belt, I'm exceedingly experienced with how events are run at Southern Oaks Plantation, and I am intimately familiar with how to capture beautiful photographs of weddings at this top-notch New Orleans wedding venue.
+Now, over 16 years later and with more than 50 events at this location under my belt, I'm exceedingly experienced with how events are run at Southern Oaks, and I am intimately familiar with how to capture beautiful photographs of weddings at this top-notch New Orleans wedding venue.

-Because I've worked at this location so many times, in every season, and for early afternoon, late afternoon, and night time ceremonies, I have experience here in just about any weather or lighting conditions.
+Because I've worked at this location so many times, in every season, and for early afternoon, late afternoon, and nighttime ceremonies, I have experience here in just about any weather or lighting conditions.
 I even shot a wedding here once in dense fog!

 Here's a photograph from a similar angle and position that shows what the venue looks like during the daytime hours.